Can Non-Tesla Electric Vehicles Charge at Tesla Charging Stations?

-Can any electric vehicle use Tesla chargers?
+Can any non-Tesla electric vehicle use Tesla Superchargers?

-Another option is the TeslaTap brand.
-This brand offers 40 amp ($140), 50 amp ($170), and 80 amp ($240) versions.
+Another option is the TeslaTap brand adaptor.
+This adaptor is offered in 40 amp ($140), 50 amp ($170), and 80 amp ($240) versions.
 It also comes in a MINI version for easy travel.
-This option comes in 40 amp ($200) and 60 amp version ($260).
+This option comes in 40 amp ($200) and 60 amp ($260), and 80 amp (($300) versions.

 How much does it cost to install an electric car charger in your home?